svkpk/Periodicals-for-CdV/README.md

 # German-language periodicals published in Pilsen (CdV Ost³ 2022)

 Selected German-language periodicals published in Pilsen covering the second half of the 19th century, reporting on local and supra-regional events.
-All metadata, text content (ALTO) and page images are available within the API.
+All metadata, text content and page images are available within the API.

 The dataset includes following titles: